vmware-clarity/clarity-guidance/1005-card-design-guidance.md

 # Card Design Guidance

-[Cards](https://clarity.design/documentation/card) are containers around a related grouping of content and actions.
+[Cards](https://clarity.design/documentation/card) are containers that group related content and actions together, providing a cohesive way to present information in a visually appealing format.```

 ## Guidance

 ### Card Usage

-- **Must** use seperate cards for distinct topics.
+- Design teams **must** use separate cards for distinct topics.
+This helps to clearly differentiate content and actions, improving organization and enhancing user comprehension.
-- **Must** use a card to present high-level information and guide the user toward related actions and details.
+- Design teams **must** use a card to present high-level information and guide users toward related actions and details.
+This facilitates quick understanding and encourages user engagement with the content.
-- **Must** use clickable cards, if you want to use a card to initiate an action.
+- Design teams **must** use clickable cards when a card is intended to initiate an action.
+This clearly indicates to users that the card is interactive and provides a pathway to further engagement.
-- Content like text, images, dropdown menus, media blocks, lists and list groups can be used inside cards.
+- Design teams may include content such as text, images, dropdown menus, media blocks, lists, and list groups inside cards.
+This flexibility allows for a rich presentation of information and actions within a single, cohesive space.

 ### Card Anatomy

-- **Must** left-align 'action button(s)' in the card footer.
+- Design teams **must** left-align action buttons in the card footer.
+This alignment maintains a consistent visual structure and enhances usability by making actions easy to find and access.
-- **Should** use dividers in cards to separate regions in the card.
+- Design teams **should** use dividers in cards to separate different regions.
+This helps organize content visually, improving readability and allowing users to quickly identify distinct sections within the card.
-- **Should** use 'flat buttons' on cards to keep their prominence in perspective with other information on the card.
+- Design teams **should** use flat buttons on cards to maintain their prominence relative to other information.
+This design choice helps ensure that the buttons are easily identifiable without overwhelming the card's content.
-- **May** use a primary action and a single additional (secondary) action (if required) in the card footer, left-aligned.
+- Design teams **may** include a primary action and a single additional (secondary) action in the card footer, both left-aligned.
+This layout helps to prioritize the main action while still offering users an alternative option if needed.
-- **May** use a dropdown menu for more than two actions in the card footer.
+- Design teams **may** use a dropdown menu for more than two actions in the card footer.
+This approach keeps the interface clean and organized, allowing users to access multiple actions without cluttering the card.

 ### Card Placement

-- **Must** group cards by theme or element.
+- Design teams **must** group cards by theme or element.
+This organization helps users understand the relationships between different pieces of information and actions, enhancing the overall user experience.
-- **Must not** nest a card within another card.
+- Design teams **must not** nest a card within another card.
+This practice can lead to confusion and clutter, making it difficult for users to navigate and understand the content hierarchy.
-- **Should** use a grid to place cards in fixed rows and columns, which makes it easy to quickly scan content in this layout.
+- Design teams **should** use a grid to place cards in fixed rows and columns.
+This layout facilitates easy scanning of content, improving organization and enhancing user navigation through the information.
-- **Should not** have too much content, overload the card with too many actions, or place links within the content.
+- Design teams **should not** overload a card with excessive content, too many actions, or links within the content.
+Keeping cards concise ensures clarity and enhances usability.

 ### Card Style

-- **Should** have a title using 20px Metropolis Medium and content using 14px Metropolis Regular.
+- Design teams **should** use a title in 20px Metropolis Medium and content in 14px Metropolis Regular.
+This maintains a clear visual hierarchy and improves readability, helping users navigate the card content more effectively.

 ## Changelog